SilahicAmil/Read-a-Book/readme.md

 # Why I built the project this way

 - I chose the stack of React Native and Supabase.
 To really test my knowledge or being able to intergrate mobile and web technologies.
-Navigation, SQL DB Fetching and Creation and Mp3 File Fetching.
+Navigation, Data Fetching and Mp3 File Fetching.

 - My Plan is to become a Full-Stack Developer.
 This project was to test my knowledge of React Native and the core principles of Development.